DannyL98/Assignment-1/README.md

     ## 16             6                 329800
     ## 17            NA                     NA

-    #Data set no.17 to be removed as there is no value recorded
+    #1-Data set no.17 to be removed as there is no value recorded
     hpa <- hp[-17,]

-    ####Main data set to be analysed
+    #2-Main data set to be analysed
     print(hpa)

     ##    interest_rate median_house_price_USD